-They say a photo is worth one thousand words.
+They say a photo is worth a thousand words.
 But photos are constrained by their own dimensions.
 More importantly, they only capture what is happening in front of the lens; they fall short of capturing the emotion the photographer experiences from behind the camera.
 In other words, for most of us, the images we take do not capture the most important thing – the enlivening experience of intimate encounters with nature.

-“photos only capture what is happening in front of the lens; they fall short of capturing the emotion the photographer experiences from behind the camera.”
+photos only capture what is happening in front of the lens; they fall short of capturing the emotion the photographer experiences from behind the camera.

 I have often said that I have yet to meet anyone who was not moved by a face-to-face encounter with a grizzly (or spirit bear, or wolf).
 For most, that reaction is a visceral thing – the pulse throbs, adrenaline gushes, knees weaken.
 That just doesn’t happen when you look at a photograph.

 There were several bouts of howling that morning, but all sense of time was lost.
 Eventually the wolves trotted off – or at least they stopped howling – and we were left once again by the side of the river with the steaming bear.
 That day was a gift – a rich and emotional one.
 For me, that emotion is best described as reverence.
-And that feeling is worth one thousand pictures.
+And that feeling is worth a thousand pictures.

 Tired of all the environmental doom and gloom in the news?